hardcoretech/csl/README.md

 ### Ruby

-This repository has been tested against [Ruby 2.6](http://www.ruby-lang.org/en/downloads/).
+This repository has been tested against [Ruby 2.7](http://www.ruby-lang.org/en/downloads/).
+Most of the gem dependencies are being updated to fix the deprecations from Ruby 2.7.
+If you don't wish to see these deprecation warnings from Ruby when you run console or the test suite, set this environment variable:

+    RUBYOPT=-W:no-deprecated

 ### Gems